Nevada

 How to register to vote:

-ONLINE, using the voter registration portal.
+• Register online using the voter registration portal.

-4. Submit the form by mail (postage prepaid), fax, or just take a picture with your cell phone and send it by email.
+• Register by mail, fax, or e-mail by downloading the Voter Registration Application found on this page and submitting the form by mail (postage prepaid), fax, or just take a picture with your cell phone and send it by email.

 • By mail or in person at D.C.
 Board of Elections, 1015 Half Street, SE, Suite 750, Washington, DC 20003